 Since this is an advanced lab, there are no detailed step by step instructions.
 Instead here are couple of pointers to get you on track:

-We want end users to able to run certain remote commands by themselves.
-First we try this with a text box where users can enter their command - but as an additional improvement you should try to replace the text box with a drop down list, where users can only select from a list of pre approved commands.
+We want end users to be able to run certain remote commands by themselves.
+We can try this with a text box where users can enter their command - but as an additional improvement you should try to replace the text box with a drop down list, where users can only choose from a list of pre approved commands.